 The Group's water consumption is mainly contributed by domestic water used in the office areas.
 As the Group's water consumption expenses are included in the property management fee, the Group did not have any water consumption record during the Reporting Period.
+Thus, the Group is unable to set any target with respect to water efficiency.

-Since the Group did not consume a significant amount of water, no quantitative water efficiency targets were in place during the Reporting Period.
-However, we will continue to encourage all employees to develop the habit of water conservation.
+We will continue to encourage all employees to develop the habit of water conservation.
 We have been enhancing our water-saving promotion and posting water-saving reminders in the pantry and washrooms to constantly remind employees to consume water reasonably.
 The following are some of the measures we have implemented to increase water efficiency:

-- Remind employees to close faucets after using water to prevent water wastage and leakage; - Reduce water pressure to the lowest practicable level; and - Fix dripping taps to avoid further leakage and wastage.
+- remind employees to close faucets after using water to prevent water wastage and leakage; - reduce water pressure to the lowest practicable level; and - fix dripping taps to avoid further leakage and wastage.